Mental Health Wilderness First Aid

 Read about Rachel

-Rachel is a mother to five young children.
+Rachel is a mother to six young children.
 The majority of her time is committed to homeschooling, a great passion of hers.
 With a background in nutrition, she enjoys creating healthy meals to feed her growing brood.

 Rachel has completed Livingworks's Applied Suicide Intervention Skills Training and is a regular volunteer with her church community.